|Global Patient and Family Advisory Council|

 Wanting to get more involved with patient and family experience professionally D’Anna completed her master's of science in health administration at the University of Alabama at Birmingham in 2011.
 She has gone on to work with a number of acute care organizations in roles focused on patient satisfaction, patient engagement, and Joint Commission readiness.
 D’Anna currently works with Northwestern Memorial Hospital as a Program Manager in Patient Engagement.

 Barbara Lewis launched a three-decade career first as a journalist writing for numerous national publications from the Wall Street Journal to Ladies Home Journal and from Physicians Management to Modern Healthcare.
 She returned to school, obtaining an MBA from the UCLA Anderson School of Management, where she’s taught business communications and where she currently lectures on primary research.
 After receiving her MBA, Barbara founded a marketing consulting firm.
 Act three of her career began when she wrote Joan’s Family Bill of Rights about her sister’s last days in the ICU.
 When the health system asked her to make three presentations at their facilities, she was shocked by the number of healthcare professionals who lined up to tell her their stories.
-She decided to leave a consulting career and work to improve the patient experience.
+She decided to leave her consulting career and work to improve the patient experience.
 Barbara researched Patient and Family Advisory Councils (PFACs) and built a business case for why hospitals should have a PFAC.
 She is the Managing Editor of DocCom, an online communication learning curriculum for hospitals, residency programs and medical schools.